fotonauts/fwissr/README.md

 Directory of configuration files
 ================================

-If the `filepath` setting is a directory then all configuration files in that directory (but NOT in subdirectories) are imported:
+If the `filepath` setting is a directory then all the configuration files in that directory (but NOT in subdirectories) are imported:

 ```json
 {